 2010: The Year of Disasters

 2010 is witnessing some of the disastrous natural calamities and an erratic climate behavior.
-It has left the global world stunned for the sudden change has given birth to altogether new images and scenarios.
-It reminds me of one of the several scenes in the film ‘Day After Tomorrow’ and I wonder whether the human race has really entered the next phrase of climate and environment change.
+It has left the global world stunned for the sudden change has given to altogether new images and scenarios.
+It reminds me of the one of the several scenes int he film “The Dat After Tomorrow” and I wonder whether the human race has really entered the next phrase of climate ad environment change.

 Yet, behind all this, a major crisis was brewing and no one thought of it.
 It was gathering momentum and waiting for an appropriate time to strike making the Malthusian theory a reality.